smart-on-fhir/fhir-bulk-data-docs/export.md

 ## Request Flow

-### Authorization

-Bulk data servers should implement the OAuth based [SMART backend services](./authorization.md) authorization process.
-On the requests outlined below, clients should include an ```Authorization``` header containing the bearer token received from the authorization flow.
-If the server responds to a request with a ```401 Unauthorized``` header, the client should follow the authorization flow to obtain a new token.

----
 ### Bulk Data Kick-off Request

 This FHIR Operation initiates the asynchronous generation of data files for all patients, a group of patients, or all available data contained in a FHIR server.